What on earth is homologeō?

 Do you have anything to add?
 Do you have anything to confess?

-In future posts, I plan exploring confession in the vertical (toward God) and in the horizontal (toward others).
+In future posts, I plan to explore confession in the vertical (toward God) and in the horizontal (toward others).